-2.4.92.4.10 Ventilation Cooling System
+2.4.10 Ventilation Cooling System

 Ventilation cooling systems operate at the dwelling unit level using fans to bring in outside air to cool the house when this can reduce cooling loads and save cooling energy.
 Ventilation cooling systems such as whole house fans involve window operation and attic venting.
 Central fan ventilation cooling systems use the HVAC duct system to distribute ventilation air.
 Ventilation cooling systems operate according to the schedule and setpoints shown in Table 2-18.
-Ventilation cooling systems that exhaust air through the attic require a minimum of 1 ft2 of free attic ventilation area per 1000 cfm of rated capacity for relief (see §150.1(c)12 of the standards).
+Ventilation cooling systems that exhaust air through the attic require a minimum of 1 ft2 of free attic ventilation area per 375 cfm of rated capacity for relief (see §150.1(c)12 of the standards).
+Alternatively, the software user may select a ventilation rate of 1 ft2 of free attic ventilation area per 750 cfm of rated capacity, which is reflected in a reduced effectiveness of the ventilation cooling system.

 Software allows the user to specify whether a ventilation cooling system will be used in conditioned and living zones (see Table 2-18).
+When cooling ventilation is modeled, the default fan size is 2 cfm/ft2 of conditioned floor area and the default ventilation rate is 1 ft2 for every 375 cfm of rated fan capacity.
 The default is none.

-The standard design building for a newly constructed building or for an addition greater than 1,000 square feet has a whole house fan with 2 cfm/ft conditioned floor area in climate zones 8 through 14 and no ventilation cooling in other climate zones (see §150.1(c) and Table 150.1-A).
+The standard design building for a newly constructed building or for an addition greater than 1,000 square feet has a whole house fan with 2 cfm/ft2 conditioned floor area in climate zones 8 through 14 and no ventilation cooling in other climate zones (see §150.1(c) and Table 150.1-A).